Surround Sound Matrix Encoding and Decoding

 You may listen to the decoded surround signal by double-clicking the Audio Player Selector subsystem and selecting one of the decoded signals.

 This example can use dataflow execution domain in Simulink to make use of multiple cores on your desktop to improve simulation performance.
-To learn more about dataflow and how to run Simulink models using multiple threads, see Multicore Execution using Dataflow Domain (DSP System Toolbox).
+To learn more about dataflow and how to run Simulink models using multiple threads, see Multicore Execution Using Dataflow Domain.

 When latency is increased in the dataflow execution domain to break data dependencies between blocks and create concurrency, that delay needs to be accounted for in other parts of the model.
-For example, signals that are compared or combined with the signals at the output ports of the Dataflow Subsystem must be delayed to align in time with the signals at the output ports of the Dataflow Subsystem.
+For example, signals that are compared or combined with the signals at the output ports of the dataflow subsystem must be delayed to align in time with the signals at the output ports of the dataflow subsystem.
 In this example, the audio signal from the Audio Channels block that goes to the Audio Player Selector must be delayed to align with other signals going into the Audio Player Selector block.
 To compensate for the latency specified on the dataflow subsystem, use a delay block to delay this signal by two frames.
 For this signal, the frame length is 1024.
-A delay value of 2048 is set in the delay block to align the signal from the Audio Channels block and the signal processed through Dataflow Subsystem.
+A delay value of 2048 is set in the delay block to align the signal from the Audio Channels block and the signal processed through the dataflow subsystem.

 HelperAudioMatrixDecoderSim is the MATLAB function containing the audio matrix decoder example's implementation.
 It instantiates, initializes and steps through the objects forming the algorithm.